Seán Lemass: First Programme for Economic Expansion

 Although the White Paper entitled "Economic Development" was first introduced in 1958 in de Valera's last government, its main recommendations formed the basis for the First Programme for Economic Expansion, which was adopted by Lemass as government policy upon his ascension in 1959.

 The programme, which was the brainchild of T. K. Whitaker, involved a move away from the protectionist policies that had been in place since the 1930s.
 Tax breaks and grants were also to be provided to foreign firms wishing to set up a company in Ireland.
-The programme also allowed for the spending of P£220 million of state capital in investing in an integrated system of national development.
+The programme also allowed for the spending of £220 million of state capital in investing in an integrated system of national development.

 Following the introduction of this programme the policy of protection was eventually ended and the Control of Manufacturers Act, which had been in place since 1932 and had been introduced by Lemass himself, was also abolished.
 The implementation of the programme coincided with favourable trading conditions, which contributed to the initiative's popularity.
 However, the government's introduction of a 2.5% turnover tax in 1963, badly damaged the political position, with a by-election of that year reducing the government's majority to one seat.
 But by the beginning of 1964, another round of by-elections saw a rebound in the government's popularity: in the preceding five years, unemployment had fallen by a third; emigration had reduced considerably and the population grew for the first time since the famine.
 Agriculture was the only sector which failed to respond to the programme.

 Professor Tom Garvin has found that the protectionist policies were first suggested to de Valera by Lemass in a paper written in 1929–30, and then adopted following the change of government in 1932.
 He considers the proposition that Lemass moved the economy away from free trade in the 1930s, and back into it in the 1960s; a costly mistake that affected many thousands of (non-voting) emigrants.

 The programme paved the way for free trade.
 In 1960, Ireland signed the General Agreement on Tariffs and Trade (GATT), a worldwide agreement to reduce tariffs.
 In 1961, Ireland applied unsuccessfully for membership in the European Economic Community.
 Ireland's failure to join was said to be Lemass's biggest regret and disappointment as Taoiseach.
 Ireland eventually joined in 1973, two years after Lemass's death.
 The 1965 Merger Treaties paved the way for the signing of the Anglo-Irish Trade Agreement between Lemass's government and Harold Wilson's Labour government.